 Can Parrots Eat Yellow Peppers?

-There are many kinds of yellow pepper.
-This color difference tells you the age of the pepper itself, not its exact species.
-Some types are tastier earlier or later in their growth process, so they are picked accordingly.
-Riper peppers may also be hotter, while younger peppers are mild.
+Some types are tastier earlier or later in their growth stage, so they’re picked accordingly.
+Riper peppers may also be hotter, while younger peppers are milder.

-In yellow peppers, the heat intensity can range from mild to extreme, and your parrot will like all of them.
+In yellow peppers, the heat intensity ranges from mild to extreme.
 The most popular types include:

 Can Parrots Eat Orange Peppers?